Emma Thomas (b. 1971)

 December 9, 1971

-Emma Thomas Nolan (born 9 December 1971) is a British film producer.
-She earned recognition for producing all of the feature films directed by her husband Christopher Nolan, which have grossed more than $6 billion worldwide and have been regarded as some of the greatest films of their respective decades.
-The recipient of various accolades, Thomas is the first British woman to win the Academy Award for Best Picture, which she received for her work on the biographical thriller Oppenheimer (2023).
-She co-founded and runs the production company Syncopy Inc. with Nolan.
+Dame Emma Thomas, Lady Nolan, DBE (born 9 December 1971) is a British film producer.
+She has produced all of the feature films directed by her husband, Christopher Nolan, which have grossed more than $6 billion worldwide and are regarded as some of the greatest films of their respective decades.
+She received the Academy Award, BAFTA, and Critics' Choice Movie Award for producing Nolan's biographical thriller Oppenheimer (2023), becoming the first British woman to win the Oscar for Best Picture.
+Thomas received a damehood in 2024 for her contributions to film.
+Description above from the Wikipedia article Emma Thomas, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Additional information: